 - Alcohol as a wind-down tool (it can reduce sleep quality even if it helps you fall asleep)

 The goal isn’t to shame anyone.
-It’s to make the cause-and-effect clear enough that employees can make choices that actually help.
+It’s to make the cause-and-effect clear so employees can make choices that actually help.

 How to make this work through benefits (not willpower)